 I am a designer and front-end developer, not a programmer.
 I can build beautiful WordPress sites, but I couldn’t create a plugin if you asked me to.
 That said, just because it’s something I don’t do, doesn’t mean I can’t be involved in the process.
 I work for a web development company full-time so I can put the scripting in the hands of trained professionals.

 I have a few services I use.
 I recommend a backend system driven by a database.
 You can have administrators, editors, and designers.
-The system allows page generation, custom meta and title tags for each page, customized templates, plus many additional modules.
+The system allows page generation, custom meta, and title tags for each page, customized templates, plus many additional modules.
 I can set-up Joomla, Concrete 5, CMSMS, or WordPress (this site is run on WordPress and I have extensive experience from scratch builds from website design to finish).
 You will need PHP and a MySQL database to install the system.
-Please use the cost estimator when calculating build costs.
+Please use the service offerings page when budgeting.

 All designs are delivered in flattened formats for reuse only with some exceptions.
-Logo designs are delivered in a native EPS vector file, transparent PNG, 300 DPI TIFF, and web-quality JPG along with a black and white, greyscale, cmyk, and pantone version in all formats.
-Email campaign design will have PSD layered files delivered (higher rate than regular web design due to the release of layered PSD) along with a JPG proof.
+Logo designs are delivered in a native EPS vector file, transparent PNG, 300 DPI TIFF, and web-quality JPG along with a black and white, greyscale, CMYK, and Pantone version in all formats.
+Email campaign design will have PSD layered files delivered (a higher rate than regular web design due to the release of layered PSD) along with a JPG proof.
 Large format printing is typically done in Illustrator and you will receive the native EPS or AI format along with flattened graphic files if needed.
-Websites will have all HTML, FLA and CSS files uploaded along with support layered PSD files (for updating text on certain things like headers or ads).
+Websites will have all HTML, FLA, and CSS files uploaded along with support layered PSD files (for updating text on certain things like headers or ads).
 Print design is delivered in a PDF or flattened art file.
 Layered or source files are given direct to printers only.
-I supply transfer of files for printing/web updates free.
-If you would like a CD of all project files, contracts, invoices, etc or all that information FTPed there is an added cost which is defined in my rates as I allocate for the time it takes to put things together and shipping.
+I supply the transfer of files for printing/web updates free.
+If you would like a CD of all project files, contracts, invoices, etc, or all that information FTPed there is an added cost that is defined in my rates as I allocate for the time it takes to put things together and shipping.
 If anything extra needs to be added for delivery, please define it upon initial consultation for inclusion in the contract.
 I am very flexible.

 If you provide me with copy and the typo is in your native file, you are responsible.
 Likewise, if I were to provide you with copy and you signed off on it (you proofed it and said it was fine) you are responsible.
 Remember, I am looking at the same thing again and again and I will be the one most likely to miss it.
 When proofing, I suggest you have three people to look at it.
 The person who provided the copy, and two people who have never seen it before (fresh eyes always help).